Khamisiyah: Aftermath

 It was unclear for a long time whether or not there had been chemical weapons at Khamisiya, partly because of an alternate name used by the Iraqi military (Tal al Lahm), and partly because there were other munitions storage locations in the area, including Talil Air Base and in the nearby town of An Nasiriyah.
 By 1996, it became clear to the Department of Defense that nerve agents were present at the Khamisiya storage facilities.
 In April 2002, the United States Department of Defense released two reports related to operations at Khamisiyah during the Gulf War.
 The first report is a final version of its case narrative U.S. Demolition Operations at Khamisiyah.
 The second was a technical report detailing the modeling and risk characterization of possible chemical-warfare-agent exposure in the Gulf War.

 Some Gulf War veterans that were in the area have reported symptoms that meet the definitions of Gulf War Syndrome, while others report no symptoms.
 The U.S. Department of Defense is continuing investigations or is funding independent studies, has kept up attempts to keep track of veterans and monitor changes in personal status, as well as informing veterans and the public of any research-related progress.
 The United States Department of Veterans Affairs continues to treat veterans who report symptoms related to or resembling Gulf War Syndrome.

+Trivia

+Khamisiyah is the name of a map of the video game Project Reality.